Ernest Smith

 Ernest Alvia "Smokey" Smith VC CM OBC CD (3 May 1914 – 3 August 2005) was a Canadian recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
 He was the last living Canadian recipient of the Victoria Cross.

 Early life and career

 Born in New Westminster, British Columbia, Smith came of age during the Great Depression and, along with many others, struggled to find steady employment.

 He was 25 when he joined the Canadian Army on 5 March 1940, becoming part of The Seaforth Highlanders of Canada.
 In 1943, he first entered into combat.
 On 10 July 1943, he was part of the 1st Canadian Infantry Division landing in Sicily, remaining active throughout the Sicily and Italian campaign between July 1943 and February 1945.
+He participated in the fierce Battle of Ortona in December 1943.